 Ellen Bryant Voigt

-Miles Coon, President, Chairman and Festival Director resides in Palm Beach, Florida with Mimi, his wife of fifty years.
+Miles Coon, President, and Chairman of the Board resides in Palm Beach, Florida with Mimi, his wife of fifty years.
 He received an M.F.A. in Poetry from Sarah Lawrence College in 2002 after having spent thirty years in a manufacturing business.
 He is a graduate of Harvard Law School, class of 1962 and the University of Virginia, class of 1959, where he studied Philosophy and Economics.
 His poems have been published or are forthcoming in many journals and anthologies.
 He serves on the Board of the Foundation for Growth and Endocrinology, New York, NY and is a supporter of many non-profit poetry organizations and independent presses.
-Miles is a self-described "workshop junkie" having particiapted in well over fifty of them.
-Mr. Coon serves the festival full-time without compensation.
+Miles is a self-described "workshop junkie" having participated in well over fifty of them.
+Mr. Coon founded the festival in 2005.

 Susan R. Williamson, Director

-Susan R. Williamson is a native of Richmond, Virginia and makes her home in both Charlottesville, Virginia and Boca Raton, Florida.
+Susan is a native of Richmond, Virginia and makes her home in both Charlottesville, Virginia and Boca Raton, Florida.
 She has worked in arts management, literary event planning and author and book promotion most recently, and previously in public relations and promotion in New York.
 In Charlottesville, she was staff administrator at the University of Virginia Office of State Governmental Relations.
 She served as editor in chief of Streetlight, a journal of art and literature, as an editor and associate publisher at Tupelo Press, on the board of the Charlottesville Writing Center, and the Publisher’s Day Committee of the Virginia Festival of the Book.
 Her work has appeared in Beltway Quarterly, Connotations Press's Hoppenthaler Congeries, Crab Orchard Review, Forge, Paterson Literary Review, Poetry East, Sanskrit, Smartish Pace, StorySouth, Virginia Quarterly Review, and Poetry Daily, among others.
 She holds an MFA from the New England College MFA Program in Poetry and a B.A in French Language & Literature from the University of Virginia.
 Williamson is devoted to poets and writers in her community, and has planned successful reading and literary events nationwide.

 Blaise Allen, Ph.D., Director of Community Outreach